4-State Sports Show (Collection #128 – 1 Box)

 Oral History Project (Collection #138 – 2 Boxes)

 Oral history interviews, mostly with local (Missouri, Kansas and Oklahoma) residents, by students from Dr. Schmidt’s History Research class and Dr. Virginia Laas’ Women in History class at Missouri Southern.
 The interviews were recorded in 2003, 2004 and 2008.

 Osterloh, T.W.
 Collection (Collection #9 – 1 Box)

 Letters and correspondence of the Osterloh family.
 T.W.
 Osterloh was a Joplin businessman, who ran the Osterloh Bookstore in downtown Joplin.
 1897s-1970s

-Donated by Owen, first name unknown.
-Various, government documents, pamphlets and other material from Washington, DC, Louisiana, South Carolina, Georgia and Illinois from 1854-1931, including the “Constitution and By-Laws of the Gridley Anti-Horse Thief Association” and the “Ninth Annual Report of the Female Orphans Association of Baton Rouge, LA” from 1858.
+Donated by Thomas Owen.
+Various, government documents, pamphlets and other material from Washington, DC, Louisiana, South Carolina, Georgia and Illinois from 1854-1931.

 Official publications, minutes and other papers from the Ozark Gateway Regional Planning Commission from the 1970s and 1980s, including a Joplin Community Development program from 1975-1976 and a Southwest Missouri Resource Conservation and Development plan from 1975.

-Papers, photographs and newspaper clippings dealing with the Ozarks Playground Association from 1928 to 1961.
-The association promoted tourism in the Ozarks region.
+Papers, photographs and newspaper clippings dealing with the Ozark Playgrounds Association from 1928 to 1961.
+The association promoted tourism in the Ozark region.